brandon-d-mckay/krauter/README.md

 ### Automatic Responses

-Each `Krauter` automatically sends a response with `req.data` as the body if the request has gone unanswered.
-This can be bypassed with a call to `next('router')` within a middleware function.
+Each `Krauter` automatically sends a response with `req.data` as the body if the request previously matched a route but has not been answered.
+This can be bypassed by calling `next('router')` within a middleware function.

 ## Contributing
 Check out the [issues](https://github.com/brandon-d-mckay/krauter/issues) page or make a [pull request](https://github.com/brandon-d-mckay/krauter/pulls) to contribute!